tc39/proposal-shadowrealm/explainer.md

 const { doSomething } = await realm.import('./file.js');
 ```

+The Realms API does not introduce a new way to evaluate code, it is subject to the existing evaluation mechanisms such as the [Content-Security-Policy (CSP)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy).

 ## <a name='UseCases'></a>Use Cases

-These are some of the key use cases where the Realms API becomes very useful and important:
+These are some of the key use cases where The Realms API becomes very useful and important:

 - Third Party Scripts
 - Code Testing